pmcollins/gumdrop/gumdrop.web/README.md

 Controller with the matching "group" (in this case just a number) passed to the Controller instance and made available via the `getPathArgs` method.

-Notice that you don't pass in an actual controller instance, but rather a Controller Supplier (lambda).
-This is because a new controller is instantiated for each request.
-The nice thing about the lifetime of a Controller being short -- that of a single request -- is that you don't have to worry about them being thread safe.
+Notice that you don't pass in an actual controller instance, but rather a Controller Supplier (a lambda).
+This is because a new controller is instantiated with each request dispatch.
+The nice thing about the lifetime of a Controller being only that of a single request is that you don't have to worry about making your Controllers thread safe.

 ### General Control Flow

 After the Dispatcher is set up, when an HTTP Request is received:

 1. The [Dispatcher](gumdrop/web/control/Dispatcher.java) finds a matching
-[Controller](gumdrop/web/control/Controller.java) lambda for the given request path and method
+[Controller](gumdrop/web/control/Controller.java) lambda for the given request
 2. The Dispatcher creates a Controller instance, which is populated with everything it needs to handle the request
 3. The Controller instantiates and sets up a [Presenter](gumdrop/web/control/Presenter.java)
 3. The Presenter generates a [ViewModel](gumdrop/web/html/ViewModel.java)
-    * If necessary it also sets up sub-Presenters and attaches their ViewModels to the parent ViewModel
+    * If necessary the parent Presenter also sets up sub-Presenters and attaches their ViewModels to the parent ViewModel
 4. The Controller hands the ViewModel instance to a [View](gumdrop/web/html/View.java)
 5. The View assembles a tree of [Widget](gumdrop/web/html/Widget.java)s, handing each widget any appropriate model data
 6. The tree of Widgets is traversed, building an [HttpResponse](gumdrop/web/http/HttpResponse.java)